 What is the Polidoc Contest?

-- PoliDoc is a contest organized by the Centre for the Study of Democratic Citizenship (CSDC) and the Consortium on Electoral Democracy (C-DEM), aimed at Quebec post-secondary students in the context of Canada’s Democracy Week 2019.
-To participate in the contest, students are asked to submit a short documentary film on topics related to democracy, civic engagement, political participation, representation, diversity, and other topics related to the exercise of democracy.
+- PoliDoc is a contest organized by the Centre for the Study of Democratic Citizenship (CSDC) and the Consortium on Electoral Democracy (C-DEM), aimed at Quebec CEGEP and undergraduate students in the context of Canada’s Democracy Week 2019.
+To participate in the contest, students are asked to submit a short documentary proposal on topics related to democracy, civic engagement, political participation, representation, diversity, and other topics related to the exercise of democracy.

 - One winning project will be selected.
 The winner of the PoliDoc contest will receive a $1000 stipend along with the chance to direct their short documentary.
 The winner will be given access to technical staff (camera, sound, editing and post-production), coaching, equipment as well as some travel expenses.

-- The finalized short documentary will then be screened during the Democracy Week, in September 2019.
+- The finalized short documentary will then be screened during the following year’s Democracy Week, in September 2020, during Democracy Night.

-Students will have until June 21, 2019 to submit their proposal.
-Projects will be evaluated by a jury and the winner will be announced by August 1st.
+Students will have until December 20, 2019 (11:59 pm) to submit their proposal.
+Projects will be evaluated by a jury and the winner will be announced by January 31, 2020.

 - Political participation and youth politics